jlmelville/rnndescent/README.md

 * [nndescent](https://github.com/brj0/nndescent), another C++ implementation, with Python bindings.

 ## Old News

+*06 November 2023* Sparse data support has been added.
+You should be able to use e.g. a `dgCMatrix` with all the methods and currently supported metrics as easily as a dense matrix.

 *30 October 2023* At last, a workable random partition forest implementation has been added.
 This can be used standalone (e.g. `rpf_knn`,